 How to Select Your Courses from the Online Listings

-The Arcadia in Sicily courses presented to study abroad students on the MCAS Course Page.
-Please visit this page and choose the courses that meet your academic and personal interests then complete the attached Course Selection form.
-You will be pre-registered for your selections only when the attached complete is received by Arcadia.
+In order to select your courses, please first view the Arcadia in Sicily course listings presented to study abroad students, and choose the courses that meet your academic and personal interests then complete the Course Selection form found on Arcadia Passport.
+You will be pre-registered for your selections only when the form is received by Arcadia.
 Be sure to return the form promptly as courses fill quickly and it may not be possible to change your selections later once courses are full.

 - If you are an academic year student, be sure to fill out courses for both Fall and Spring semesters on this form.

 All the Italian Language and Culture courses at the Arcadia Sicily Center explicitly refer to the Common European Framework of Reference For Languages (CEF), which "provides a common basis for the elaboration of language syllabuses, curriculum guidelines, examinations, textbooks etc. across Europe.
 It describes in a comprehensive way what language learners have to learn and to do in order to use a language for communication and what knowledge and skills they have to develop so as to be able to act effectively" (CEF 1.1).